ravenvz/SprintTimer/README.md

 Qt5Sql.dll
 Qt5Svg.dll
 Qt5Widgets.dll

-7. Copy to the same folder <Qt installation for your compiler>/plugins following plugins (creating folders as needed): audio/qtaudio_windows.dll sqldrivers/qsqlite.dll
+Copy to the same folder <Qt installation for your compiler>/plugins following plugins (creating folders as needed): audio/qtaudio_windows.dll sqldrivers/qsqlite.dll

 #### Mac OS X
-Mas OS X system is not supported yet, as I do not have access to Apple machine.
+Mas OS X system is not supported yet, as no testing can be performed atm.

 ### Known issues
 * Some text labels might be cropped on smaller resolution screens